movestore/DirectionOfMovement/README.md

 ## Documentation
 This App calculates the direction of movement of each segment between consecutive locations.
 This measurement is a segment characteristic, and will be assigned to the first location of each segment.
 Therefore the direction of the last location of the track will be set to NA.

-The direction of movement is calculated as angles in degrees from -180 to 180.
+The direction of movement is calculated as angles in radians (-pi to pi) or degrees (-180 to 180).
 Where 0 corresponds to North, negative values go towards the West and positive values towards the East.

 A column named _**directionOfMovement**_ will be appended to the dataset that is returned for further use in next Apps.